Fire and rescue services

 Avoid taking photographs near sensitive sites, such as:

-Under Cambodian law, you can't give up Cambodian citizenship.
-This includes even if a Cambodian citizen becomes a nationality of another country.
+Under Cambodian law, you can't give up Cambodian citizenship, even if you become a national of another country.

 Always travel on your Australian passport.